 How can we see which application or component of the operating system writes data to the hard drive and what it is

-1. open Terminal and execute the following command line:
+1. open Port and execute the following command line:

 Enter the user password system and press Enter.
 The file "write.log"Will be accessible at the location where the command line was executed.
 In our case in "Downloads".
 You can choose it to be in .log or .txt format.
 If you want to open it with TextEdit, replace the termination .log cu .
 Txt.